toptensoftware/yazd/yaza.md

 ? :         ; ternery operator
 ```

 All numeric expressions are evaluated as 32-bit signed integers.
 An error will be generated if the final resulting value does fit in the target operand.
+For boolean (aka logical) operands, zero is treated as false and any non-zero value is treated as true.

 Note that parentheses are used for two purposes - expression group and pointer dereferencing.